karlseguin/the-little-redis-book/en/redis.md

     redis = Redis.new
     script_key = redis.script(:load, "THE_SCRIPT")

-Once we've loaded the script, we can `evalsha` to execute it:
+Once we've loaded the script, we can use `evalsha` to execute it:

     redis.evalsha(script_key, ['friends:leto'], ['m'])